Hi-Media/reST-test/doc/Chap2-IntegrationGuidelines.rst

 Error Handling
 -----------------
 Overview

   HiPay TPP Gateway API returns two levels of error information:

     - an HTTP Status Code in the header
     - a response body with additional details that can help you determine how to handle the exception.

 Exception properties

   An exception has up to three properties.

-.. table:: Table 7 Properties of an error message
+.. table:: Properties of an error message

    ==============  ======================================================
    Environment     Endpoint